DucManhPhan/DucManhPhan.github.io/_posts/2020-02-25-Some-ways-to-use-brute-force-algorithm.md

     - Time complexity: `O(n^2)`.
     - Space complexity: `O(1)`.

-Ngoài cách sử dụng Brute Force solution, ta có thể sử dụng một vài solution khác như:
+Beside using Brute Force solution, there are some other solutions:

 - Dynamic Programming.
 - Manacher Algorithm.